 Also, your blower will be on a separate circuit breaker from the outside unit.
 Check both!

-All Heating, Ventilation, and Air Conditioning Equipment is installed with Service Disconnects.
-Our technicians use them to cut power to the equipment so they may safely work on it.
+All HVAC equipment is installed with a Service Disconnect.
+Our technicians use this to cut power to the equipment so they may safely work on it.
 It is our policy not to encourage you to explore your service disconnects.

 Thermostats come in a variety of shapes, sizes and capabilities.
 Many thermostat manufacturers have website wizards to help you, step by step, program your thermostat.
 We will gladly provide assistance to you over the phone or by service call if you need the additional support.

 Did you know?
 A thermostat is a switch that, in its simplest form, uses indoor temperature to turn your equipment on and off.
 To be blunt, you will not get 50 degree air from your registers if you set your thermostat to "COOL" and "50 deg F." (Truthfully, there are circumstances where you might but for illustration purposes, the above stands true.)
 Below are some common service calls that can be avoided:

 BLOWER WON’T SHUT OFF: Check your fan selector, is it set to "FAN ON" or "AUTO?"
 AUTO cycles the blower on and off when there is a call for cooling or heat.
 "FAN ON" runs the fan continuously.

 NO HEAT (OR NO COOL): Check your System Selection, Is it set to "COOL," "HEAT," or "OFF?"
 If so, do you have the temperature selection set so the system makes a call for the system to cycle?
 Using heat as an example, If your thermostat is sensing your indoor temperature to be 70 degrees, you will need to set your heat setting above that temperature for the heating to cycle on.
 Older mercury style thermostats may need to be leveled or calibrated, so try a setting such as 76 degrees.